 - Cash reserves, endowments or revolving funds (funds must be expended within the award period [up to five years] and may not be used to create an endowment or revolving fund).

-Applicants interested in participating in the AFCP Large Grants Program must first submit a project abstract describing the proposed activity.
-The project abstract must include the following items in the following order:
+Applicants interested in participating in the AFCP Large Grants Program must first submit a project abstract document describing the proposed activity.
+The project abstract must include the following information items in the following order: